ICTU/quality-time/docs/src/deployment.md

 ## Configuring measurement frequency (optional)

 The collector component is responsible for collecting measurement data from sources.
 It wakes up periodically and asks the internal server for a list of all metrics.
-For each metric, the collector gets the measurement data from each of the metric's sources and posts a new measurement to the internal server.
+For each metric, the collector gets the measurement data from each of its sources and posts a new measurement to the internal server.

 If a metric has been recently measured and its parameters haven't been changed, the collector skips the metric.